Skip to content

 For the full topic catalog see the Frigate MQTT reference.

-There’s no first-party Fregata mobile app and no plans for one.
-The NVR is the boring, well-understood part; the phone delivery is best left to whichever of the dozens of solid push services you already use.
+There’s no first-party Frigate or Fregata mobile app and no plans for one.
+Notification delivery is best left to Home Assistant, or whichever of the dozens of solid push services you already use.

 Fregata holds a .idleSystemSleepDisabled activity assertion for the whole time Frigate is running, so the system stays awake on its own — MQTT publishes keep flowing without you needing to touch Energy Saver.
 See Mac sleep and Wake-On-Demand for the full story (including the lid-close caveat on laptops).